 Beyond grand crus and natural wines, even more winemakers want to grow grapes that aren’t currently permitted by the appellation to see if it’s possible to apply their winemaking savoir-faire to nontraditional varieties.
 “I love Beaujolais,” says Julien Trimbach, the 13th-generation winemaker at Maison Trimbach.
 “So, we’ve found a little plot where we’ll be planting some Gamay.”
 Others are even trying Syrah and Merlot, too.

 Change is also underfoot in the broader region: there will soon be a vote deciding whether irrigation will be permitted in the region due to droughts caused by climate change.
 Where some regions struggle with too much rainfall, Alsace has the opposite problem: it is France’s driest region.
-If the vote on irrigation passes, Alsace would be the first French region to allow irrigation within the appellation system.
+If the vote on irrigation passes, Alsace would be one of the first French regions to allow irrigation within the appellation system.
 Dry farming, working with the land, and relying on what nature gives is paramount to France’s elegant and complex winemaking style.
 It’s no surprise, then, that many winemakers are against it.

 “[Irrigation is] how you make a lot of high volume, low-quality wine,” says Jean-Frédéric Hugel of Famille Hugel, one of the largest producers in the region.